The Adventures Of John And Ellen

 A long, long time ago...

-This was our family vacation spot during our childhood.
+This was our family vacation spot during John's childhood.
 It's a charming small town with lots of unique shopping, restaurants and southern charm.
-We have done several family reunions here as well.
+Ellen also began visiting in 2012 as we had several family reunions.
+Fairhope became even more special when we met Miss Becky and Bill Jones in 2017.

 Things to do

 In town, there is shopping, antiquing and people watching.
+We always go to The Fairhope Store https://thefairhopestore.com/ 323 De La Mare Ave, Fairhope, AL 36532 and get a new shirt.
 There are several golf courses nearby.
 We like walking to the Fairhope pier (about 1/2 mile over the water).
 If you like to fish, you'll know what to do.
 We went crabbing, just like during our childhood.
 Search here: http://beautifulfairhope.com/

 Update fall 2018: We had a terrific visit to Bellingrath Gardens.
 If you visit the area, you MUST put this on your list.
 It's 65 acres of various gardens,plus a 10,000 square foot house that was state-of-the-art in 1933 and is STILL magnificent.
 WARNING: There are two miles of trails on this estate, so you'll want to take a least 1/2 day to get it all in.
 See photos & videos below.